Can you borrow books or other media from the Media Center?

 Griebnitzsee Media Center:

 Copying can be done in the copy room (3.06.0.19a).
-Print jobs (sent from specific locations; see below) can also be picked up there.
+Print jobs (sent from specific locations; see link below) can also be picked up there.

 Yes.
 We have DVD and Blue ray players (at the Griebnitzsee Media Center, you can only watch them on computers).
 Upon payment of a deposit, you can get a remote control and an unlocked DVD at the student information desk.
 Support staff are available to help answer technical questions.

 Do instructors make materials available in the Media Center?

 Yes.
 Zessko instructors provide videos, listening samples, and texts on Zessko network drives, as well as DVDs and master copies of documents.

 How do I get to the exchange folder in the network drive?

 You can get to the network drives on the PCs in the Media Center by going to Computer--> M:\Medien, where you will find various materials organized by language.

 There are lockers in front of the Media Centers.
 Present your semester ticket or ID card at the student information desk to get a key.
 There is a limited number of lockers.